-Just 25 congressional Republicans acknowledge Biden’s win, Washington Post survey finds
+Just 27 congressional Republicans acknowledge Biden’s win, Washington Post survey finds

 Their complicit silence now comes as Trump continues to mount an unfounded campaign against the democratic outcome of an election, leaving them isolated as other federal, state and local Republican officials have rejected Trump’s false assertions.

 Even Kellyanne Conway – Trump’s 2016 campaign manager and longtime adviser, who famously coined the phrase “alternative facts” – went further than most Republican members of Congress.
-She admitted Friday that it looked like Biden “will prevail” and called for a “peaceful transfer of democracy.”
+She acknowledged Friday that it looked like Biden “will prevail” and called for a “peaceful transfer of democracy.”

 On Tuesday, Attorney General William Barr declared that the Justice Department had not found any evidence of voter fraud that would change the outcome of the election, following the top election cybersecurity official’s declaration that the election had been safe from any hacking.